Content Map Terms

 British Columbia Specific Information

-Malaria is a very serious disease caused by mosquito bites and tiny parasites that get into and multiply in the bloodstream.
-Symptoms may include headache, abdominal pain, chills, shaking, fever and sweats.
+Malaria is a very serious disease caused by mosquito bites through which tiny parasites get into the bloodstream and multiply.
+Symptoms may include headache, abdominal pain, chills, shaking, fever, and sweats.
 Malaria can cause seizures, anemia, jaundice, heart failure, kidney failure, coma, and even death.
-To learn about malaria and how it can be prevented, see HealthLinkBC File #41f Malaria Prevention, BC Centre for Disease Control - Malaria, and Government of Canada – Malaria.
+To learn about malaria and how it can be prevented, visit HealthLinkBC File #41f Malaria Prevention, BC Centre for Disease Control: Malaria, and Government of Canada: Malaria.

 Overview